jaantoots/bridgeview/README.md

 # Rendering and data generation

-This contains the porcelain methods for data generation and links to other necessary directories.
+This contains the methods for data generation.

 - `generate.py` is used for all data generation
-- Configuration files (in JSON) are required for data generation (see `bridge` package and examples in `models`)
+- Configuration files (in JSON) are required for data generation (see `render` package help and examples in `models`)
 - It is possible to add trees randomly or from a file using `treegrow.py`
-- `exrconvert.py` is useful for converting depth images from OpenEXR to plain text (needs Python2 due to dependencies)
+- `exrconvert.py` can be used for converting depth images from OpenEXR to plain text (needs Python2 due to dependencies)

+The `render` package provides the plumbing methods using Blender.
+Main functionality is rendering the visual, semantic and depth scenes as implemented in `render/render.py`.
+Additional useful modules for quickly defining labels and multiple textures for objects and procedural modifications are provided.

 ## Usage